LucasFDL/LucasFDL/README.md

 - Career transition from **3D / FiveM environment modeling** to **Data Analytics & Data Science**.
 - Currently pursuing a **Bachelor’s degree in Database Technology** (SQL and data modeling).
 - Experience with **3D/FiveM environments for Brazilian brands such as Natura, Risqué, Mercado Livre and Mercado Pago**, working with complex pipelines and deadlines that transfer well to data workflows.
-- Focused on **well-structured, documented analytics workflows** and clear, objective communication of insights.
+- Focused on **well-structured, well-documented analytics workflows** and clear, objective communication of insights.
 - Based in Brazil (UTC−3), open to **remote junior and internship roles** in Analytics / Data Science.

 ---